swiftlang/swift-evolution/proposals/nnnn-trailing-comma-tuples-arguments-conditions.md

 } ❌ Expected '{' after 'if' condition
 ```

+These benefits can be extended to other comma-separated lists found in the Swift language.

 ### Code Generation

-**Plugins** and **Macros** have made it possible to generate code using swift and trailing comma would allow generate list of arguments and conditions without worrying about a special condition for the last element.
+**Plugins** and **Macros** have made it possible to generate code using swift and trailing comma would allow generate lists without worrying about a special condition for the last element.

 ### Code Diff